LCDM halo substructure properties revealed with high resolution and large volume cosmological simulations: Subhalo properties

-In Fig.~\ref{fig:shmfmwale}, we focus on Milky Way-like hosts using all simulations at once.
-Since Phi-4096 and ShinUchuu are better resolved than Uchuu in this host mass interval, we use both simulations to found the SHMF and SHVF best fits when described with the parametric function of \citet{RP:2016}, and reproduced in the Eq.~\ref{eq:rp16m}.
+In Fig.~\ref{fig:shmfmwale}, we focus on Milky Way-like hosts using all simulations at once to find the SHMF and SHVF best fits when described with the parametric function of \citet{RP:2016}, and reproduced in the Eq.~\ref{eq:rp16m}.
+To perform the corresponding fits, we consider the regions of the SHMF and SHVF where we find either a power-law (towards low subhalo masses) or an abrupt decay (at the high-mass end).
+The technical tool to perform such fits was the Python built-in function \texttt{curve\_fit} from \texttt{scipy}.
+In particular, the adopted subhalo mass ranges in units of the host halo mass are $[7.24 \cdot 10^{-7}, 1.32 \cdot 10^{-3}]$, $[0.0014, 0.041]$ and $[0.035, 0.91]$ for Phi-4096, ShinUchuu and Uchuu, respectively; and the corresponding $V_\mathrm{max}$ intervals are $[0.031, 0.14]$ and $[0.14, 0.94]$ in units of the host halo $V_\mathrm{max}$ for Phi-4096 and ShinUchuu (the Uchuu range was already covered by ShinUchuu).
 Our resulting fits are also shown.
-The found best-fit parameters are provided in Tab.~\ref{tab:rp16fit}.
-The agreement among the simulations is noticeable, and the best-fit function matches reasonably well --for the SHMF, the differences are, at most, $\sim$20 per cent for Phi-4096 and ShinUchuu, and $\sim$40 per cent for Uchuu; for the SHVF, they are less than $\sim$10 per cent for Phi-4096 and ShinUchuu and up to $\sim$50 per cent for Uchuu-- over nearly seven and two orders of magnitude in subhalo-to-host-halo mass and velocity ratios, respectively (see residuals in Fig.~\ref{fig:shmfmwale}).
+The found best-fitting parameters are provided in Tab.~\ref{tab:rp16fit}.
+The agreement among the simulations is noticeable, and the best-fitting function matches reasonably well --for the SHMF, the differences are, at most, $\sim$20 per cent for Phi-4096 and ShinUchuu, and $\sim$40 per cent for Uchuu; for the SHVF, they are less than $\sim$10 per cent for Phi-4096 and ShinUchuu and up to $\sim$50 per cent for Uchuu-- over nearly seven and two orders of magnitude in subhalo-to-host-halo mass and velocity ratios, respectively (see residuals in Fig.~\ref{fig:shmfmwale}).
 The Uchuu cumulative SHMF as a function of the subhalo mass defined at the time of first accretion and for different host haloes mass bins is presented in~\cite{Ishiyama2021}.
 As a reference, they also show the Rodr\'iguez-Puebla parametrization~\citep{RP:2016} using the Bolshoi Planck / MultiDark Planck simulations~\citep{BolshoiP16}.
 The slope at the low-mass end has no significant dependency on host mass.
 This is in agreement with our results shown in Fig.~\ref{fig:shmfzeroale}.
+Our slope $\alpha$ values also agree well with those reported in previous works~\citep{Springel08,Diemand07, BolshoiP16, Gioc1, BlancLaval} for both the SHMF and SHVF.